Before applying please read our guidelines via the link below.Application guidelines

 Essex Community Foundation accepts applications at any time and can support many aspects of your work including: running costs, salary costs, capital equipment or specific project costs.
 You can apply to the general Funds at any time throughout the year, meaning there is not a specific deadline for you to access this funding.
 These grants can support one-off or continuing work and you can apply up to £10,000 (over one year) by using the online application form.
 To access this, click here.

-Youth Social Action Fund supports voluntary and community organisations in the Harlow, Epping Forest and Uttlesford Districts who offer activities which seek to engage young people in their community and increase their learning and understanding of local issues.
+#iwill Fund supports voluntary and community organisations who offer activities which engage young people in their community and increase their understanding of local issues.
+Please note this funding programme is now open to groups across Essex.
+This Fund has specific criteria and its own application form which can be found here.
 Applications are accepted throughout the year.
-This Fund has specific criteria and its own application form which can be found here.

-If you have any questions do not hesitate to contact a member of the grants team, the contact details are here.
+If you have any questions, please do not hesitate to contact a member of the grants team.